Hesperian Health Guides

 Stool from the vagina

-If stool “leaks” from the vagina, there is a hole between the anus and the vagina, called a fistula.
+If stool “leaks” from the vagina, there is a hole between the intestine and the vagina, called a fistula.
 This is often caused by a long and difficult birth breaking down the tissue and creating the hole, or the result of rape.
 More often, the hole will form between the vagina and the bladder, causing leaking urine, so fistula is described in detail with other problems of the urine system in Difficulties with Urinating (in development).

 Blood from the anus